khaledh/khaledh.github.io/docs/nimjet/05-parser.md

 mentioned above).
 The parser returns the final root node of the AST by calling the `PsiBuilder.getTreeBuilt()` method.

-The final piece of the puzzle is the `ParserDefinition` class, which provide methods for creating the lexer (`createLexer`), the parser (`createParser`), and the element type representing the root node of the AST (`getFileNodeType`), which is an instance of `IFileElementType`.
+The final piece of the puzzle is the `ParserDefinition` class, which provides methods for creating the lexer (`createLexer`), the parser (`createParser`), and the element type representing the root node of the AST (`getFileNodeType`), which is an instance of `IFileElementType`.